sirintra/PMC-PC-training/docs/source/git.rst

 Git basic terminology
 ---------------------
 ``commit``
-A commit consists of a single ot multiplr related patches.
+A commit consists of a single or multiple related patches.
 Commits are identified using ids.

 ``clone``
-Clone is Creates a local copy of a project that already exists remotely.
+Clone creates a local copy of a project that already exists remotely.
 The clone includes all the project's files, history, and branches.

 ``pull``
 Running ``git pull`` will cause git to update the files on your local computer with changes made by others.